 In the context of this research, a variety of instruments were utilized.
 The first was the Oxford Placement Test (Allan, 2004), which was designed to evaluate the homogeneity of the participants.
-This test was administered via the Digi survey platform and comprised 100 multiple-choice items focused on vocabulary, grammar, and reading comprehension.
+This test was administered via the Digi survey platform and consisted of 100 multiple-choice items, focusing on vocabulary, grammar, and reading comprehension.
 The maximum achievable score for this assessment was 100.
 To support the homogeneity of the sample population, the reliability of the test was carefully assessed using the KR-21 formula, which yielded a reliability coefficient of 0.80.

 The second instrument was a teacher-made multiple-choice test, administered as a pretest, which included 40 questions based on the course content and was administered via the Digi Survey website.
 Each question in the examination was assigned a value of one point, and the format utilized was multiple-choice.
 Participants were allotted approximately 50 minutes to complete the assessment.
 The primary objective of this examination was to ensure homogeneity among participants, thereby providing the necessary data to facilitate comparisons of the mean scores between the two groups on the pretest, posttest, and delayed posttest.
-The reliability of this test was computed through the KR-21 formula, which was 0.78.
+The reliability of this test was computed using the Cronbach's alpha formula, which yielded a value of 0.78.
 Two TEFL specialists at Islamic Azad University, Abadan, Iran, also approved the exam's validity in terms of content and face validity.